 tile surround wood stove

-There’s a call to action…
+A different call to action…

-If you aren’t in the financial position yet to upgrade your fireplace, there’s something really awesome you can do for nature.
-Come spring, inspect and clean your chimney and prepare it for welcoming chimney swifts.
-They need urban habitat!
-Unfortunately, woodstoves use metal pipes to line the chimneys – unless you choose a different egress for the smoke, little that it is (up to 90% less than traditional fires).
-Swifts can’t cling and build their nests in metal pipes; they need masonry towers.
+Unfortunately, woodstoves use metal pipes to line the chimneys — unless you choose a different egress for the smoke, little that there is (up to 90% less smoke than traditional fires).
+Swifts can’t cling to and build their nests in metal pipes; they need masonry towers.